CMI Investors Have Opportunity to Lead Cummins Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Feb.
-8, 2024 /PRNewswire/ --Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Cummins Inc. ("Cummins" or the "Company") (NYSE: CMI).
+LOS ANGELES, Feb.
+9, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Cummins Inc. ("Cummins" or the "Company") (NYSE: CMI).

 Class Period: April 30, 2019 – December 21, 2023